Is Pinterest part of your holiday marketing plan?

 1. Create gift guides

 Everyone has a hard-to-buy-for person on their gift list.
-Shoppers often turn online to find inspiration for that perfect gift.
-In fact, 69 percent of people research purchases online before visiting a store.
+In today’s ROBO economy (Research Online Buy Offline), more and more shoppers are going online to find inspiration for that perfect gift.

-Taza Chocolate’s “Holiday Favorites” Pinterest board is a great resource for customers to see their products in action.
-They’ve pinned products, recipes, and reviews to show off the endless number of holiday treats their customers can create with their chocolate.
+Art Impressions “Christmas/Winter Cards” Pinterest board is a great resource for customers to see their products in action.
+They’ve pinned products and links to their blog post tutorials, to show off the endless number of holiday cards their customers can create with rubber stamps.